 DHW leads a collaborative behavioral healthcare system in Idaho to ensure adults with behavioral health needs have access to treatment and services.

 Mental health recovery is a journey of healing and transformation enabling people with a mental health problem to live a meaningful life in a community of their choice while striving to achieve their full potential (SAMHSA statement on Recovery).
-The Department of Health and Welfare provides state-funded and operated community-based mental health care services through the Regional Behavioral Health Centers (RBHC) located throughout Idaho.
-Each RBHC provides mental health services through a system of care that is both community-based and consumer-guided.
+The Department of Health and Welfare provides state-funded and operated, community-based mental health care services through the regional behavioral health centers (RBHC) throughout Idaho.
+Each RBHC provides mental health services through a system of care that is community-based and consumer-guided.

 Interpreter services and language assistance are available for anyone, including those with limited English-speaking ability, the deaf and hard of hearing, and the blind and visually impaired.